isriv/Getting-and-Cleaning-Data/CodeBook.md

     * Write the result out to "data_with_means.txt" file in current working directory.

-© IshanSrivastava 2014 All Rights reserved.
+© Ishan 2014 All Rights reserved.